Celebrating Students and Staff

 Sugar River Valley Regional Technical Center (SRVRTC) is committed to delivering programs which provide students with technical skills, knowledge, and attitudes necessary for successful performance in the globally competitive workplace.
 Through a stimulating learning environment using the latest technology and teaching strategies, students will be empowered to become valuable contributors in the diverse society in which they live.
 SRVRTC is committed to developing students’ career, decision-making and employability skills.

-Twitter Timeline from SRVRTC
+Twitter Feed from SRVRTC

 All District Calendar of Events

-Learn More About an Event
+Learn More About a Calendar Entry

 To view more information about an event, click on the event.
 There may be information about location, time, etc. available for viewing.
 To close the event box, click on the event name a second time.